nuspell/nuspell/checks/README.md

 This is a programmable verification and analysis tool for C++.
 Install with `sudo apt-get install vera++` and run via `./vera++.sh`.
 The results are in `vera++.txt` and `vera++.xml`.
 See also https://bitbucket.org/verateam/vera

+## hpp2plantuml

+To gain some insight in the structure of the code in an alternative way, hpp2plantuml can be used.
+This tool generates PlantUML class diagrams from parsing only the C++ headers files.
+Run it with `./hpp2plantuml.sh` and see the output in `hpp2plantuml.svg` and `hpp2plantuml.png`.

 ## Qt Creator